Jean-Baptiste Marc Bourgery: Education and work

 Bourgery started his studies in medicine in 1813 in Paris.
 In 1815, he also attended lectures of the naturalist Jean-Baptiste Lamarck, a professor at the Museum of Natural History in Paris.
 After passing the entrance examination, Bourgery worked as a clinical intern for one year (1817) with René Laennec at the Hôpital Necker and two years (1818-1820) with Guillaume Dupuytren at the Hôtel Dieu.

 Nonetheless, Bourgery did not complete his medical education due to financial issues.
 Instead, he worked for several years as a health officer (French: Officier de Santé) in a copper foundry in Romilly-sur-Seine (Aube), where he was actively involved in chemistry, chemical engineering and also participate in the establishment of a copper sulfate factory.

 In 1827, Bourgery came back to Paris intending to entirely focus on anatomy.
 On August 27 of the same year, he submitted his dissertation and received his doctorate in medicine.
-In 1829, he published a textbook of surgery (French: Traité de petite surgery), which was quite successful and later was translated into English (1834) and German (1836) languages.
+In 1829, he published a textbook of surgery (French: Traité de petite chirurgie), which was quite successful and later was translated into English (1834) and German (1836) languages.
 During this time, Bourgery's role model and mentor was the anatomist and paleontologist Georges Cuvier.

 From 1830, together with the painter and illustrator Nicolas Henri Jacob, Bourgery worked on the planning of his most important work Traité complet de l'anatomy de l'homme.
 It took nearly 20 years of teamwork to complete this masterpiece.
 From 1840 on, he had been writing scientific papers (often provided with lithographs), which were then published by the Academy of Sciences in Paris.
 In addition, Bourgery also took part in the production of anatomical models made of paper stucco or papier-mâché for the Félix Thibert Anatomy Museum.

 Bourgery repeatedly sought career opportunities in the academy.
 He applied for a number of different positions, such as a professor at the Museum of Natural History, membership of the Paris Academy of Sciences (1843), or the chair of anatomy at the Faculty of Medicine in Paris (1846).
 Despite his expertise and high profile, Bourgery was unable to gain a foothold in the academic world.
 With a certain bitterness, he expresses this shortly before his death: "I watched how all the others were preferred over me, whether they wanted or not.
-Since I had so much to say about science and I had studied so intensely, I thought there had to be someplace for me there, but there wasn’t.
+Since I had so much to say about science and I had studied so intensely, I thought there had to be someplace for me there, but there wasn't.
 Academies, faculties, colleges – wherever I introduced myself, there were others who were much more successful than me."
 Jean-Marc Bourgery died at the age of 52 after completing his work, supposedly as a result of a cholera epidemics in Paris.